 Diversity & Inclusion

 In light of our Jesuit mission to educate the whole person (cura personalis) and our ongoing commitment to social justice, the Law Center created and launched the Office of Equity, Community, and Inclusion (OECI) in 2016 to champion community-wide equity, inclusion and diversity initiatives.
-The office is directed by Dr. Judith Perez Caro.
-You can learn more about Dr. Perez Caro here.

 The Office of Equity, Community, and Inclusion collaborates with all members of the Law Center community (faculty, staff, students, and alumni) to create, support and maintain a diverse and inclusive law school environment.
 We work strategically to develop and support equity and inclusion efforts through community programming, educational and training programs, student advocacy, and advisory and consultancy services.